-Author and historian Ben Edwards has been a private tour guide in Boston since 2004.
+Ben Edwards has been a private tour guide in Boston since 2004.
 He has taught the American Revolution to thousands of students through school author visits and private guided walking tours of Boston’s Freedom Trail.
-Over the past decade, hundreds of groups from across the United States and visitors from around the globe have taken Ben Edwards’ Walking Boston private tour.
+Over the past 18 years, hundreds of groups from across the United States and visitors from around the globe have taken Ben Edwards’ Walking Boston private tour.

-Ben is author of the children’s book One April in Boston: The Gift of the Spyglass.
-The newly revised second edition was released at the iTunes Store in 2015.
-Tour participants receive the eBook as well as the 3 1/2-hour audio book on CD and MP3 audio.
-Written for ages 10-13, the book teaches American history, the power of imagination, and the value of goal setting.
-Set in Colonial Boston, the story follows Ben’s actual ancestors as they experience the events of Paul Revere’s Ride and the Battles of Lexington and Concord.
-Shortly after the Declaration of Independence is read in Boston on July 18, 1776, the story transports readers into the future with fascinating and moving connections to the Civil War, Abraham Lincoln, and World War I.
+Ben is the author of the children’s book One April in Boston.
+The 20th Anniversary Edition was released in 2020.
+Tour participants receive the book in eBook and MP3 audio format.
+Written for ages 10-13, One April in Boston teaches American history, the power of imagination, and the value of goal setting.
+Set in colonial Boston, the story follows Ben’s actual ancestors as they experience the events of Paul Revere’s Ride and the Battles of Lexington and Concord.
+Shortly after the Declaration of Independence is read in Boston on July 18, 1776, the story transports readers forward in time with fascinating and moving connections to the Civil War, Abraham Lincoln, and World War I.

 In addition to treasures that support his family history, Ben shares his collection of rare documents and historic newspapers along the tour route.
 The extensive collection includes documents signed by John Hancock and Boston Tea Party participants Thomas Melvill and Amos Lincoln; original colonial newspapers containing ads for Paul Revere’s many businesses; and much more.
 No other tour lets you experience Boston history this way.

-From Pirates to Patriots — The unique family history behind a private guided walking tour.
+From Pirates to Patriots—The unique family history behind a private tour and children’s book.